 Here are some helpful articles:

-The team are here to help support you to make your ideas and events possible, so before you submit the forms or if you have an idea for an event, please come and see us or drop us an email to discuss your ideas further.
+The team are here to help support you to make your ideas and events possible, so before you submit the forms or if you have an idea for an event, please come and see us or email firstname.lastname@example.org.